dmcomm/dmcomm.github.io/pages/pi-pico.md

 * Alpha on Windows: OK.
 * Alpha on Android: OK; make sure you have the new version from Google Play.
 * W0rld on Windows: OK when using the `data` serial port (see below).
-* W0rld on Android: not working.
+* W0rld on Android: a little flaky.
 * ACom Wiki on Android: OK.

 ## WiFiCom

-[WiFiCom](https://github.com/mechawrench/wificom-lib) is a closely related project to communicate with Digimon toys over WiFi.
+[WiFiCom](https://wificom.dev/) is a closely related project to communicate with Digimon toys over WiFi.
 The build includes the circuits described here.
 If you build the project on this page using Pi Pico W, it can be upgraded to a WiFiCom in the future.
 If using Pi Pico W for the project on this page, adding the visible LED circuit on GP10 is recommended but not required.

 ## Circuit

 **Note:** the default `prong_in` is being moved from GP26 to GP22 for Python.
 Please check your circuit and `board_config.py` to ensure they match.
 An analog pin (default GP26) is still required for Arduino.

-* [Schematic](/images/picocom_wificom_2023-02-01.pdf) (including WiFiCom in lower half, updated 2023-02-01).
+* [Schematic](/images/picocom_wificom_2023-05-01.pdf) (including WiFiCom in lower half, updated 2023-05-01).
 * [Example breadboard diagram](/images/pi_pico_breadboard.png) - with prongs and all IR including Xros Loader, but not the button (`prong_in` still on GP26).
 * [Example breadboard photo](/images/pi_pico_breadboard.jpg) - as in the diagram above.
 Note the breadboard in the photo is a rare one with 6 rows on each side, but the same layout should fit on a normal 5-row breadboard (`prong_in` still on GP26).
 * [Photo with just the IR components, from the side](/images/pi_pico_ir_components.jpg) - TSMP58000 at the back, TSOP4838 directly in front of it - if using both, cut the TSOP4838 shorter so the TSMP58000 can see over it.